 Alendronate is FDA-approved for the treatment of postmenopausal osteoporosis, prevention of postmenopausal osteoporosis, steroid-induced osteoporosis, male osteoporosis, and Paget disease of the bone.
-Alendronate is an option for maintaining or increasing bone-mass, although risedronate is preferred in men with osteoporosis.
+Alendronate is an option for maintaining or increasing bone-mass, although risedronate is the preferred agent in men with osteoporosis.

 Alendronate is not FDA-approved for use in Crohn-induced osteoporosis.
 Studies have evaluated the optimal treatment of Crohn-induced osteoporosis with evidence indicating the use of pamidronate infusions to avoid upper gastrointestinal (GI) adverse effects associated with oral alendronate.
-However, current evidence supports bisphosphonates as first-line therapy, administered orally or parenterally.
+However, current evidence supports bisphosphonates as first-line therapy, administered orally, or parenterally.

 Alendronate is not FDA-approved for use in osteopenia secondary to cystic fibrosis of the lung.
 A multicenter, randomized controlled trial with 56 participants conducted in Canada indicated alendronate therapy was well tolerated and improved bone mineral density over 12 months when compared to placebo.
 Alendronate demonstrated increased spine and femur bone mineral density in those with cystic fibrosis in an additional double-blinded trial.

 Alendronate is not FDA-approved for use in fibrous dysplasia of the bone.
 Current data endorses the use of pamidronate in decreased bone remodeling measured through decreased serum alkaline phosphatase and urinary hydroxyproline, but no current studies support alendronate use.